-a) consideration of the collected evidence, in particular information provided on [...]
+- consideration of collected evidence, in particular information provided on [...]
 January 2016. and [...]
-February 2016. by the administration competent for OHL in a non-exhaustive manner, and then assessing them, without taking into account all the conclusions derived from them, which resulted in the omission of the circumstances regarding where the decision-making center of that company is located and that the company has sufficient and own technical and personnel base, all transported goods were inspected by the abovementioned the company, which consequently caused an incorrect determination of the facts of the case;
+February 2016. by the administration competent for OHL [...] in a non-exhaustive manner, and then assessing them, without taking into account all the conclusions derived from them, which resulted in the omission of the circumstances regarding where the decision-making center of that company is located, that the company has sufficient and own technical background and personnel, and that all transported goods were controlled by the above-mentioned company, which in consequence resulted in incorrect determination of the facts of the case;

-- b) by examining the collected evidence, in particular the testimony of witness AB and the power of attorney granted to that witness by OHL, in a non-exhaustive manner, and then assessing them without taking into account all the conclusions drawn from that evidence, which resulted in the omission of circumstances regarding the failure to pay by T. T. sp. - z o. o. for transport services and the lack of personal and capital connections between these companies and the unjustified "extension" of the content of the power of attorney to the company T.-T. for the sole reason that the abovementioned the witness is the President of this company, which consequently resulted in an erroneous determination of the facts of the case; - c) by examining the collected evidence, in particular the testimonies of DJ and RP witnesses (who are drivers) in a non-exhaustive manner, which consequently resulted in an erroneous determination of the facts of the case consisting in the assumption that the services specified on invoices issued by BK were not performed, and therefore transactions between the applicant and the above they were fictitious.
+- consideration of the collected evidence, in particular the testimony of witness AB and the power of attorney granted to that witness by OHL, in a non-exhaustive manner, and then their evaluation without taking into account all the conclusions drawn from this evidence, which resulted in the omission of circumstances regarding the failure to pay by T.-T. sp. z o. o. for transport services and the lack of personal and capital connections between these companies as well as unjustified "extension" of the power of attorney to T.-T. due to the fact that the above-mentioned witness is the President of this company, which in consequence caused an erroneous determination of the facts of the case.